![]() |

 THE TYPE OF KID TOUR BUS DRIVERS HATE

-50 years ago, February 7, 1973 was a day that I’ll take to my space-buff grave and never forget it.
+50 years ago, February 7, 1973 was a day that I’ll take to

 It was just three months prior to the first Skylab flight